Q: How much will house cleaning cost me?

 I am a for profit business and would also like to be paid: There is a 30% before tax margin added on to the labor and expenses. $122.04 + $36.06 bringing the final cost to $158.10.

-My apologies if this is too much info however the average consumer doesn’t understand the real costs involved in running a service based business.
+My apologies if this is too much info however the average consumer doesn’t understand the direct labor costs involved in running a service based business.
 If you do own a business you know exactly what I am talking about.

 So, your neighbor may be paying $80 however I am willing to bet that your neighbor’s cleaner is not paying or withholding taxes, carrying liability or workers compensation insurance or perhaps not even vetting who is cleaning in your neighbor’s house.
 Your neighbor’s cleaner likely runs his/ her operation out of his/her home or even the trunk of their car enabling him/her to do it for a fraction of what a legal business needs to charge.